 Here are my top 10 signs that you are attached to negativity in your past:

-4. You fear disapproval in general.
-Sometimes the family’s disapproval generalizes.
+- You fear disapproval in general.
+Sometimes the family’s disapproval generalises.
 When it does, you project your fear of disapproval onto other people; friends, romantic partners and even strangers.
 This general fear of disapproval has roots in the original family dynamic.

-5. You react to your children like your parents did to you.
+- You react to your children like your parents did to you.
 All too common, we treat our children in the negative ways we were treated.
-Amazingly, we can even recognize it when it happens, know it is wrong, and still do it.
+Amazingly, we can even recognise it when it happens, know it is wrong, and still do it.
 This is how influential the past can be.

-8. You can’t control your impulses.
+- You can’t control your impulses.
 Impulses come from emotions.
 When you have repressed emotions lurking under the surface, you still react to them.
 It’s like carrying around a reservoir of fuel that is just waiting for a spark to set it off.
 Out of control tempers, anxiety and other impulsive reactions stem from unresolved emotions.
-This leads to poor decisions, addictive behaviors and regret.
+This leads to poor decisions, addictive behaviours and regret.